 Cheating and/or plagiarism are regarded as very serious offenses.
 Copying or paraphrasing material/text from the work of another student, from published sources (i.e. Cliff Notes, Monarch Notes, books, magazines, newspapers, etc.) and/or from the Internet without proper documentation constitutes academic theft.
 Furthermore, providing a peer with work so they can copy or paraphrase is also prohibited.
-The consequences for academic dishonesty shall include:
+Using Artificial Intelligence to complete assignments that the student has deemed as their own can also violate our expectations around academic honesty.
+The consequences for academic dishonesty may include:

 - no credit for the assignment with no opportunity to revise

-- a report to school administration
+- · a report to school administration

 - a note in the student's discipline file